php/web-doc/tutorial/editing.md

 If you have the appropriate [commit karma][karma], you can commit your modified files.

 ## Viewing changes online
-Documentation is built every Friday, then synced out to the website mirrors.
+Documentation is built every night, at around 23:00 CST, then synced out to the website mirrors.
 However, there is a special mirror at [docs.php.net][docs] - where the manual is updated from sources every six hours.
 If any errors occured, a message will be delivered to the appropriate mailinglist (`doc-{LANG}@lists.php.net`).

 Read more about manual builds in the [builds appendix](builds.php).